 My work is published in the American Philosophical Quarterly, the Canadian Journal of Philosophy, Social Epistemology, Metascience, and elsewhere.
 I have presented my research at several American Philosophical Association meetings and elsewhere.

 I’m engaged in two research projects.
 Virtually all literature to-date in group epistemology can be classified as intra-group epistemology: analysis of epistemically salient happenings within groups.
 In my project, “The Epistemology of Group Interaction,” I’ve begun exploring issues in inter-group epistemology: analysis of epistemically salient happenings between groups.
-In a second project, I’m developing an account of deep epistemic failure or closed-mindedness — what I call epistemic pathology.
-I intend to explore epistemic pathology at both the individual and group levels.
+In a second project, I’m developing an account of deep epistemic failure or closed-mindedness — what I call epistemic pathology — at both the individual and group levels.
 I anticipate this project will lead to an account of group polarization, which will dovetail nicely with my project on group interaction.